Selleo/guidebook/docs/docs/dev-recipes/05-external-deps.md

-# Docker compose
+# Infra Dependencies

 Whenever you need a database or any external server stuff you should be using docker compose in the development for the ease of use and project installation.
+In the matter of object storage - ideally you should use real S3 public buket.

 ## How to add Postgres with Docker compose